 Oh man, that was a relief.
 Short-staffed on the second of a back-to-back, the Knicks had every excuse to whiff a fifth time and return from their road trip empty-handed.
 The old folks wouldn't let that happen.
 Raymond Felton and J.R.
 Smith led the Knicks in scoring, but the 35-and-over demographic really carried the night.
 While Kenyon Martin, Jason Kidd, and Pablo Prigioni each made important contributions, Kurt Thomas stood out as the undisputed totem spirit of the evening's effort.
 Silly as it was, the 40 year-old anchored and empowered his Knick nephews, just like Tomahawk Stomp commented in the thread.

 Kurt's staunch, defiant presence typified the kind of effort New York needed to unearth the Jazz from their home floor.
 He played a season-high 27 minutes despite bone spurs in the ol' foot, shambling around for some jumpers and dozens of strong defensive possessions.
 One Utah big after another ran headlong into Kurt's immovable trunk, wilting against its mass on the occasions Kurt didn't fling himself to the floor.
 And that flopping had to happen, because this wasn't just a defensive stand but a mass trolling.
-Kurt spent every one of his minutes hurling verbal pitchforks-- and possible a few actual pitchforks-- at the jeering Utah crowd, feeding off them for his energy.
+Kurt spent every one of his minutes hurling verbal pitchforks-- and possibly a few actual pitchforks-- at the jeering Utah crowd, feeding off them for his energy.
 Like, really feeding off them.
 He ate the head of a child.
 I don't know where else Kurt Thomas could have gotten the fuel to jump for three blocked shots.
 The Knicks followed suit (well, besides the crowd-growling and child-eating, as far as I know), walling off backdoor passages and contesting inside shots with a hand up or a hard foul.

 The Jazz made it a game the whole way, but, even at home, didn't execute or defend much like a team battling for the eighth seed in the West.
 They redeemed their 35 percent two-point shooting and 17 turnovers somewhat by hitting 9 of 19 threes and rebounding a substantial share of their own misses against small Knick lineups.
 The Jazz didn't get enough of that down the stretch, though, as a lineup of Felton, Jason Kidd, Smith, Steve Novak (or Kenyon Martin on a few offense-defense subs) and Thomas shepherded Utah into poor crunch time shots and hit their requisite free throws.